Curriculum Vitae

 fit and healthy - I have completed various half marathons and a full marathon.

-as a teacher, I have helped with school productions, and I have completed level
+career as a teacher, I have helped with school productions, and I have

-four Trinity vocal exam.
-I have run various ECA classes, such as, jungle
+completed level four Trinity vocal exam.
+I have run various ECA classes, such

-trekking, film studies, circuit training and boxing.
-I am flexible and adaptable
+as, jungle trekking, film studies, circuit training and boxing.
+I am flexible

-when faced with different settings, cultures, and curriculums.
-I have a full,
+and adaptable when faced with different settings, cultures, and curriculums.

 References